-Bodhi Khaya sits on 217 hectares of land in the village of Stanford.
-Surrounded by mountains and fynbos it is the perfect place for meditation and contemplation.
+Surrounded by mountains and fynbos in a farm-setting in the Overberg region, Bodhi Khaya Retreat is the perfect place for meditation and contemplation.

 The name Bodhi Kaya is a mix of ancient Sanskrit and indigenous Xhosa.
 The Sanskrit word Bodhi, loosely translated, means 'perfect sanity' and the Xhosa word Khaya means more than just a dwelling, but a place of belonging – and this retreat certainly gives one the opportunity to reclaim the sanity lost to the daily urban grind.

-This Overberg retreat is located on the Baviaansfontein farm and has a traditional old-style feel to it, with superb facilities for those seeking a bit of silent inspiration.
+This Overberg retreat is located on the Baviaans Fonteyn farm and has a traditional old-style feel to it, with superb facilities for those seeking a bit of silent inspiration.
 There is a meditation room, a quiet place for guests to spend time in reflection, with or with guidance.

-One can also go on nature walks in the gnarled forests, and guests can follow the streams and rivers, and perhaps even spot a rare Cape Clawless otter.
+One can also go on nature walks in the gnarled forests, and guests can follow the streams and rivers, and perhaps even spot the secretive Cape Clawless otter.

 As an added bonus, this retreat in the Overberg is situated along the Cape Whale Route – so you can go whale watching in season (June to November) and if you really want to jump-start your spiritual journey with a bang then why not go cage diving with Great White Sharks along the Gansbaai coastline!